 Litigation Regarding Insurance Providers.
 In September 2015, the District filed a lawsuit entitled Los Angeles Unified School District v.
-ACE et al. (the "Miramonte Coverage Action"), in Los Angeles County Superior Court seeking more than \$200 million in damages from twenty-seven of the District's current and former insurance providers who failed to fund the defense and reimburse the District for settlement amounts paid by the District in connection with claims by hundreds of students and parents alleging that negligent hiring, supervision, and retention of former teachers Mark Berndt and Martin Springer at Miramonte Elementary School resulted in sexual abuse of the students.
-In April 2017, the District filed a second lawsuit in Los Angeles County Superior Court entitled Los Angeles Unified School District vs. AIU Insurance Company, et. al. (the "Telfair Coverage Action"), seeking more than \$40 million in damages from eight of the District's current and former insurance providers in connection with the lawsuits filed against the District alleging that negligence of its employees in hiring, retaining, and supervising Paul Chapel resulted in sexual abuse of approximately twenty students at Telfair Elementary School.
-In August 2017, the District filed a third lawsuit in Los Angeles County Superior Court entitled Los Angeles Unified School District v.
+ACE et al. (the "Miramonte Coverage Action"), in the Los Angeles Superior Court seeking more than \$200 million in damages from twenty-seven of the District's current and former insurance providers who failed to fund the defense and reimburse the District for settlement amounts paid by the District in connection with claims by hundreds of students and parents alleging that negligent hiring, supervision, and retention of former teachers Mark Berndt and Martin Springer at Miramonte Elementary School resulted in sexual abuse of the students.
+In April 2017, the District filed a second lawsuit in the Los Angeles Superior Court entitled Los Angeles Unified School District v.
+AIU Insurance Company, et. al. (the "Telfair Coverage Action"), seeking more than \$40 million in damages from eight of the District's current and former insurance providers in connection with the lawsuits filed against the District alleging that negligence of its employees in hiring, retaining, and supervising Paul Chapel resulted in sexual abuse of approximately twenty students at Telfair Elementary School.
+In August 2017, the District filed a third lawsuit in the Los Angeles Superior Court entitled Los Angeles Unified School District v.
 Allied World et al. (the "De La Torre Coverage Action"), seeking more than \$60 million in damages from seven of the District's current and former insurance providers who failed to fund the defense and reimburse the District for settlement amounts paid by the District in connection with claims by over twenty students and their parents alleging that negligent hiring, supervision, and retention of former teacher Robert Pimentel at De La Torre Elementary School resulted in sexual abuse of the students.
 The District has not been reimbursed by any of the defendants for amounts expended in conjunction with resolving the underlying sexual abuse litigation described in this section.
 While no insurer agreed to pay any of the District's defense costs before the coverage actions were filed, rulings obtained in the Miramonte Coverage Action have forced AIG to reimburse the District for over \$21 million in defense costs.
 Further, the District has alleged that the insurance providers have not only breached their respective insurance obligations owed to the District in connection with underlying litigation, but also breached the implied covenant of good faith and fair dealing.
-The District and the insurers continue to discuss terms for a mediation of all three coverage cases.
 In 2021, following a bench trial, the court found that the insurer breached its duty to indemnify the District under one insurance policy at issue in the Miramonte Coverage Action for its settlements of the underlying claims.
+In the Miramonte Coverage Action and Telfair Coverage Action, the Court has provided guidance to the District in allocating defense costs to exhaustion of the District's self-insured retentions for specific policy periods, which has allowed the District to recover some additional indemnity payments from certain insurers.
+In the De La Torre Coverage Action, the Court entered judgment in favor of Lexington Insurance Company, and the District has filed a notice of appeal from that judgment.
 The District is considering its options with respect to additional motion practice and appellate review.